 - Players must win 2 of 3 rounds to win the game;

-- In regular games, even if a player wins the first two rounds, a third round is always played
+- In regular games, a third round is always played even if a player wins the first two rounds.

 - In all regular games, the total number of points should be 15

-- If the players are tied at the end of three rounds, a large ax will appear.
+- A large ax will appear if the players are tied at the end of three rounds.
 A tie occurs when the sum of all players wins in all three rounds and leads to a total tie:

-- Red ring has a value of 3 points;
+- The red ring has a value of 3 points;

-- The value of blue ring is 1 point;
+- The value of the blue ring is 1 point;

 - The green ring in each corner is worth 7 points.

-- Players can only launch clutches in the fifth and final round of the round.
+- Players can only launch clutches in the round’s fifth and final round.

 - The unexpected grip is not valid even on the fifth pitch.
 No call clutch means there are no points;

-- This means that if players are asked to use the clutch, but they hit the bull, they will not receive any points.
+- If players are asked to use the Clutch but hit the bull, they will not receive any points.

 - All ratings are based on where most of the blades land and stay on target;

-- The area with which you should have an ax stuck to the target is the area where the axe sticks
+- The area with which you should have an ax stuck to the target is the area where the axe attaches.

 - Any part of the blade that does not touch the wooden target is ignored;